 modeled as a maximum weight closure problem, and thus, solved as a

 min-cut problem; the side constraints, however, render the

 problem strongly NP-complete.
 We have developed a new solution

 technique for the LP-relaxation of the problem which enable us to solve

 the largest practical instances, to proved optimality, in few

 iterations and short CPU time.
-This work is partially funded by a
+This work is partially funded by ONR and a